-| Home | World | National | Opinion | Local | Entertainment | Home And Garden | Advice | Farts And Giggles | |||||||||
+Home | World | National | Opinion | Local | Entertainment | Home And Garden | Advice | Farts And Giggles | |||||||||

-| Links | Advertise | Contact | |||||||||||||||
+Links | Advertise | Contact | |||||||||||||||

 Tennessee Law to Force Women Seeking Abortion to Spend Night in Haunted House

 The Finney House, located just outside of Knoxville, is said to be inhabited by the tormented spirits of school teacher Abigail Finney and her unborn fetus, a child Finney aborted by her own hand after being raped by a Union soldier in 1863.
-"You can hear Abbie's plaintive, tortured wails late at night around the time she took her child's life," said Governor Haslem's sister Judy, who runs the Finnie House as a bed and breakfast, "And the baby's rattle can be heard shaking – shake, shake, shake – up and down the stairs."
+"You can hear Abbie's tortured wails late at night - near the time she took her child's life," said Governor Haslem's sister Judy, who runs the Finney House as a bed and breakfast, "And the baby's rattle can be heard shaking – shake, shake, shake – up and down the stairs."
 Some who've stayed in the house have reported other disquieting phenomenon, including waking to find their coat hangers bent out of shape.
-"It was weird.
-I had no way to hang my clothes after that," said one Finney House lodger.
-The controversial new law has drawn fire from pro-choice advocates, who call it burdensome and preposterous.
+"That was bad.
+I had no way to hang my clothes after that and my pants got wrinkled," said one Finney House lodger.
+The controversial new law has drawn fire from pro-choice advocates, who have called it burdensome and absurd.
 "It's really just stupid," remarked one opponent, "I mean, who's ever heard of a fetus shaking a rattle or walking up and down stairs?" |

 |||||||||||||||||

-| Read More | |||||||||||||||||
+Read More | |||||||||||||||||

-| Taylor Hicks Announces Plans for Summer Suicide Attempt | |||||||||||||||||
+Taylor Hicks Announces Plans for Summer Suicide Attempt | |||||||||||||||||

-| Study: 99.9% of Americans Suffering From Obscurity | |||||||||||||||||
+Study: 99.9% of Americans Suffering From Obscurity | |||||||||||||||||